stjosephcontent/skel/README.md

 $ sjc init
 ```

+At the time of this writing, skel was used for a variety of things and did not have a clear purpose.
+For example, it was used to house public RSA keys, git hooks, and ansible boilerplate.

+Now it should have a very specific purpose: It should be what gets downloaded and transfered to a user's computer when they run `sjc init`, and it should enable functionality appropriate for _developers_.

 files in the folder `git` should end up in the user's `.git` directory.
 Files in the folder `sjc` should end up in `.sjc`.
 These are meant to enable developers to spin up, manipulate, and deploy their app using orchestra.

 ![skeleton](http://i1015.photobucket.com/albums/af274/thirteen-black-cats/skeleton.png)

-Note: Everything below is slightly out of date.
+> Note: Everything below is slightly out of date.
 ## Folders

 ### git/**